samirtahir91/github-app-operator/README.md

 - Reconcile of access token is valid.
 - Reconcile error is recorded in a `GithubApp` object's `status.error` field
 - The `status.error` field is cleared on succesful reconcile for a `GithubApp` object.
-- Pods are deleted matching a label if defined in `spec.restartPods.labels` for a `GithubApp`.
+- Pods are deleted matching a label if defined in `spec.rolloutDeployment.labels` for a `GithubApp`.

 **Run the controller in the foreground for testing:**
 ```sh